 Page experience is less important than having professional content writing.
 In Google’s own words, “We prioritize pages with the best information overall, even if some aspects of page experience are subpar.”

 What does that mean for you?
-It means that if your content is of a similar quality and relevance to a competitor’s, but that competitor has better page experience metrics, then the competitor’s page will likely outrank yours.
+It means that if your content is of similar quality and relevance to a competitor’s, but that competitor has better page experience metrics, then the competitor’s page will likely outrank yours.

 The Spotlight Remains on Content

-Google has made it abundantly clear that while this update will be of importance, they will still place a significant emphasis on high-quality content writing.
+Google has made it abundantly clear that while this update will be of importance, it will still place a significant emphasis on high-quality content writing.
 “While all the components of page experience are important, we will rank pages with the best information overall, even if some aspects of page experience are subpar.
 A good page experience does not override having great, relevant content.
 However, in cases where they are multiple pages that have similar content, page experience becomes much more important for visibility in Search.”
 Google wrote.

 AMP no longer required

 With this update, Google will also start using the new page experience metric to rank articles for Top Stories on mobile devices — AMP is no longer required to be eligible here, although Google still supports and will link to AMP articles whenever they’re available.
 It is just not required to rank in Top Stories.
 The Google News content policies still apply.